 It's important for a veterinarian to thoroughly examine the dog and perform lab work prior to surgery.
 These procedures may reveal health issues that increase the dog's risk of complications during and after surgery.
 In cases where an underlying health problem is found, the veterinarian may recommend further diagnostics, like additional lab work, radiographs, ultrasound, and additional lab tests prior to anesthesia.
 The vet may adjust the anesthesia protocol for the dog's safety.
 Or, the vet may decide that anesthesia is not safe for the dog at this time.

 Overall, the prognosis for recovery is excellent in healthy dogs.

 What Happens During a Spay?

-Before making the first cut, the veterinarian covers the dog with sterile drapes to keep germs and debris from getting into the surgery site.
-Then, a scalpel is used to make a small incision through the layers of skin and body wall over the location of the uterus and ovaries.
+- Surgery: Before making the first cut, the veterinarian covers the dog with sterile drapes to keep germs and debris from getting into the surgery site.
+Then, a scalpel (sometimes a laser) is used to make a small incision through the layers of skin and body wall over the location of the uterus and ovaries.
 Using special surgical instruments, the vet navigates through fat and other tissue and isolates the uterus and ovaries.
-The blood supply to the uterus and ovaries is skillfully tied off with suture before the vet carefully cuts them away.
-The abdomen is then closed with many layers of internal sutures.
-Some vets use special skin glue to close the outer layer of skin while others use visible external sutures (this is a matter of the vet's preference and the dog's specific needs).
+The blood supply and tissues supporting the uterus and ovaries are skillfully tied off with a suture before the vet carefully cuts them away.

+- Recovery: After the surgery is complete, a technician will reduce the anesthesia levels, clean the skin around the surgical site gently, then move the dog to recovery.
+As a bonus, the tech will often trim the dog's nails while your pet is still under anesthesia.
 Additional pain medication may be given depending on the dog's needs.
 The goal is for the dog to wake up in a soft, warm bed with as little pain as possible.